Laplace-88/Go-Karting-Booking-System/README.md

 * As a user, I want to be able to compare the technical details of different products or different variants of the same product.
 * As a user, I want to see reviews for a product from other users.
+* As a user, I want to write reviews for a product I bought.